 Wait, what is Transactional Content Management?
 Simply put, it's focused on document-driven business processes instead of collaborative or creative processes.
-You've probably experience the different between document and collaborative driven processes in your organization.
-Let me guess, you've already created flourishing collaborative and creative content management SharePoint sites, but when applying the same methods to more transactional means, like Invoice Processing, your SharePoint site flops.
+You've probably experienced the different between document- and collaborative-driven processes in your organization.
+Let me guess—you've already created flourishing collaborative and creative content management SharePoint sites, but when applying the same methods to more transactional means, like Invoice Processing, your SharePoint site flops.

 Don't let SharePoint Transactional Content Management (TCM) get you down though.
 We have four tips you can use to implement a flourishing TCM site too.
 Need a deeper dive?

 1 - Plan Your SharePoint TCM Roll Out